mcc311/mikroguard/README.md

-# WireGuard Manager for RouterOS
+# MikroGuard

-A modern Next.js application for managing WireGuard VPN configurations on RouterOS devices with LDAP authentication.
+A modern Next.js application for managing WireGuard VPN configurations on MikroTik RouterOS devices with LDAP authentication.

 ## Features